poyao0705/jobmate-backend/docs/SPEC.md

 ## 6. Acceptance Criteria

 ### Current Implementation (✓)
-- User can register, login, and access dashboard
+- User can authenticate via Auth0 and access dashboard (Next.js frontend)
 - Goals can be created, edited, and deleted
 - Tasks can be created with dates and associated with goals
 - Calendar interface allows drag-and-drop task scheduling